ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 For more details, please refer to [**section**](FRS-Admin-Services#21-registration-center-type---createupdatedelete-) in Admin Service.

 #### 5.1.3 Update Center [**[↑]**](#table-of-content)
 Using the system, Zonal Admin will search for the registration center to be updated, open it in edit mode and update the respective data as required.
-The system validates the updated data, privileges allocated to Zonal Admin, and the the date and time stamp, if validated successfully; the system updates the data related to the Registration Center and provides an acknowledgement notification about the updates status else trigger a respective error message.
+The system validates the updated data, privileges allocated to Zonal Admin, and the the date and time stamp, if validated successfully; the system updates the data related to the registration center and provides an acknowledgement notification about the updates status else triggers a respective error message.
 #### 5.1.4 Activate/Deactivate/Decommission Center
 ### 5.2 Machine Management [**[↑]**](#table-of-content)
 #### 5.2.1 View Machine